Anthony Beltoise

-Anthony Beltoise (born 21 July 1971, in Neuilly-sur-Seine) is a French auto racing driver.
+Anthony Jean-Pierre Beltoise (born 21 July 1971, in Neuilly-sur-Seine) is a French auto racing driver.
 He is the son of former Grand Prix motorcycle racer and Formula One driver Jean-Pierre Beltoise and nephew of fellow Formula One driver François Cevert, as his mother is Cevert's sister.

 Career

 Single-seaters

 Beltoise began his career in the Championnat de France Formula Renault 2.0 in 1993, finishing tenth, and improving to seventh in 1994.
 He competed in the French Formula Three Championship in 1995 and 1996, finishing eleventh in 1995 and runner-up to Soheil Ayari in 1996.
 Beltoise competed in the 1997 International Formula 3000 season, although failed to score any points in seven races.